dh7fin/Azure-Sentinel-Bruteforce-Detection/README.md

 ## Detection Logic

-The scheduled analytics rule monitors Windows Security Event ID 4625 (failed logon attempts).
-The detection triggers when multiple failed authentication attempts occur within a defined time window, indicating behaviour consistent with brute-force activity.
+The Windows Security Event ID 4625 (failed attempts at login) is tracked by the scheduled analytics rule.
+Multiple failed login attempts within a defined time frame that show behaviour consistent with brute-force activites triggers the detector.

-When the configured threshold is exceeded, Microsoft Sentinel automatically generates a security incident for investigation.
+A security incident is automatically created by Microsoft Sentinel for investigation when the preset threshold is exceeded.

 ---